ramalhoraphael/ramalhoraphael/README.md

 ## 👋 _Hi, how's it going?
 Welcome!_ I'm Raphael Ramalho 👨‍💻
-Here, you will be able to follow my progress.
-Shall we collaborate? 💻🖥️📱
+Here, you will be able to follow my progress. 💻🖥️📱

 🌱 Currently, I am learning: JavaScript / React JS